-- This enables you to have more touchpoints along (and before) the buying cycle, and facilitates retargeting later since you can cookie these visitors
+- This enables you to have more touchpoints along (and before) the buying cycle, and makes retargeting easier since you can cookie these visitors.

-- You can gain market intelligence from these visitors, e.g. by offering them segmentation options on the landing page (two links to “read case studies for fly fishing or read case studies for deep sea fishing”).
+- You can gain market intelligence from these visitors while delivering value.
+For example, show them options on the landing page that segment them without them realizing it.
+(Two links to “read case studies for fly fishing or read case studies for deep sea fishing”).
 This can allow you to convert these visitors better down the line, e.g. retargeting ads and landing pages for fly fishing products instead of a general fishing products ad.

 This isn’t exclusively a display or a social media targeting option.